ETF vs Index Fund: What Is the Difference?

 It is extremely rare for active funds to beat the market consistently over the long term, which is why passive investment vehicles, with their lower fees, have become so popular.

-Trading Webinars From Admirals
+Trading Webinars From Admiral Markets

 Interested in learning more about trading and investing?
 Why not register for one of our webinars?
-At Admirals, we provide trading webinars every day from Monday to Friday.
+At Admiral Markets, we provide trading webinars every day from Monday to Friday.
 These live sessions are led by professional traders and are absolutely free of charge!
 Click the banner below in order to see the upcoming schedule and sign up for a webinar today:

 Free trading webinars

-Tune into live webinars hosted by our trading experts
+Tune into live webinars hosted by our experienced traders

 ETF vs Index Fund: The Main Differences